-However their total audience relative weight is two times lower.
-The four GAFA companies have a joint market capitalization which is three times the joint market capitalization of the CAC40.
+In spite of this, their total relative audience weight is two times lower.
+The four GAFA companies enjoy joint market capitalisation which is three times the joint market capitalisation of the CAC40.

 Some might wonder how these companies can take such a big share of the market while others are left by the wayside, slowly suffocating in very competitive markets, such as traditional publishers/media groups.